Here’s my annual Nationals All Star selection post.

 - Possible Snubs: Danny Espinosa, Michael Morse, Drew Storen, Jordan Zimmermann

 - Narrative: While Clippard was (arguably) the Nats best and most important reliever, I think Zimmermann was a more rightful choice.
 He was 10th in the league in ERA at the time of the selections and has put in a series of dominant performances.
-Meanwhile Espinosa is on pace for a 28homer season and almost a certain Rookie-of-the-Year award (though a precipitous fall-off in the 2nd half cost him any realistic shot at the ROY), and perhaps both players are just too young to be known around the league.
+Meanwhile Espinosa was on pace for a 28-homer season and almost a certain Rookie-of-the-Year award (though a precipitous fall-off in the 2nd half cost him any realistic shot at the ROY), and perhaps both players are just too young to be known around the league.
 Lastly Morse is certainly known and he merited a spot in the “last man in” vote sponsored by MLB (though he fared little chance against popular players in this last-man-in voting).

 - Nationals All-Star representatives: Matt Capps